prosedy/prototype/_posts/01-02-2014-picture-frame.md

 ---
 layout: post
-title: picture frame
+title: one-inch picture frame
 category: think
 ---
-One inch picture frame, from Anne Lamott (bird by bird)
+from Anne Lamott (Bird by Bird)

-write what you can see through a one-inch picture frame + literal interpretation of how tiny it really is (one paragraph and we're done)
+Write what you can see through a one-inch picture frame + literal interpretation of how tiny this is (one paragraph and we're done)

-(maybe here add an interaction for encouragement - a tiny progress bar?)

-TODO: make timestamp more useful, redo this in angular

 <style>
 .picture-frame {